• Skip to primary navigation

 A mental health plan for our city

 Thrive Toronto released the city’s first multi-sector mental health plan focused on mental wellness and psychological health in fall 2023.
-The plan focuses on five initial actions that Thrive Toronto partners are uniquely able to do, and where Thrive Toronto can add value to existing initiatives.

 Toronto Context